Payload¶

 This class represent a single HTTP message, which can be either a

-or a response
+request or a response.

 Transfer Modes¶